robleroni/Puerro/docs/02-DOM.md

 #### DOM on-Event Handlers

 A better way is to register the event handlers in the JavaScript code.
-It is similar to the inline event handlers but it respects the separation of concerns and the scope is more controllable.
+It is similar to the inline event handlers, but it respects the separation of concerns and the scope is more controllable.

 ```js
 $button.onclick = event => console.log('Button clicked');